Skip to main content

 *FSSH electives are non-required courses offered by the Faculty of Social Science and Humanities with subject codes: ALSU, CRMN, FPSY, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI and SUST.

-Students must meet the prerequisites and other restrictions for their courses, including FSSH electives.
-NOTE: If you will be attempting the Creativity, Digital Arts and Entertainment Industries specialization or the Strategic Communication, Social Media and Society specialization, please email your Academic Advising office for scheduling guidance as the specialization schedules vary from above.
+NOTE: If you will be attempting the AI for Professional Communicators, Creativity, Digital Arts and Entertainment Industries specialization or the Strategic Communication, Social Media and Society or Video Games, Creative Industries and Society specialization, please email your Academic Advising office for scheduling guidance as the specialization schedules vary from above.

 For further clarification, please email your Academic Advisor.